RanveerJadhav21/fixture-research/README.md

-# Fixture — football forecasting research
+# Fixture: football forecasting research

 I started Fixture to explore a question I kept coming back to while watching
 football: how do you turn what you know about two teams into probabilities you